SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 1. Verify that the backup is taken for every node in the cluster.
 The location of the backup is *base_path*/*bucket_name*.

 > [!IMPORTANT]
-> For the nodes the backup failed for some reason, you should take a full backup of a single node (connected locally to each of them).
+> If you take a backup of a cluster and this fails for some reason, take separate backups of the single nodes instead (by connecting locally to each of them).

 ## Restoring a backup using Medusa